-Posted by Kim Marsh on Friday, February 22, 2019 Under: Guest Security Articles
+Posted by Kim Marsh on Friday, February 22, 2019 Under: Nightclub Security

 Nightclubs and bars are supposed to be fun -- places to dance, hang out with friends, have a drink, listen to music, have a good time.
 But the mix of alcohol, testosterone and a charged atmosphere can lead to trouble.
 And constant trouble can cause a bar owner to lose their license.
 All the work that went into the creating a great space and promote a venue can go for naught if security is not address and a bar is forced to close by the authorities.

 It's rare for a nightclub or bar to shut down right away.
 Usually it's a slow process; but the tell tale signs can be seen early and those owners who ignore those signs do so at their peril.
 Managers have to look at more than the nightly take to ensure the long-term health of a club.

 First and foremost bars in are in business to make money.
 Revenue comes from alcoholic beverages, food, cover charges.
 The format of the club will largely determine the clientele, which will in turn determine the type of security needed.
 If your bar caters primarily for older people you are not going to need huge bouncers at every entrance and exit.
 A nightclub that markets itself to young adults as the new "in" place is going to encounter more control problems.

 These problems can be compounded by marketing efforts that encourage over-drinking -- cheap pitchers of beer, two-for-one specials, and over-pouring by staff.
 Then add to that lax security, over-serving alcohol, serving minors, admitting and serving obviously drunk people, and allowing access to the club by gang members or known troublemakers and you have a perfect storm for trouble.